UNB-SPECTRAL/Spatialized-Tutorial-Authoring/README.md

 **HoloLens home button does not work**

-The HoloLens in application wrist home menu/button should always work.
-If it does not, this is usually unrelated to your Unity code.
+The HoloLens in the application wrist home menu/button should always work.
+If it does not work, this is usually unrelated to your Unity code.

 To resolve this, you must restart the HoloLens by following these steps: